ScrambleSim/Scramble/.gitlab/issue_templates/Enhancement.md

 **Story**
 <!-- summarize the enhancement concisely-->
-As a ROLE I want ENHANCEMENT
+As a ROLE I want ENHANCEMENT because it improves UX.

 **Inspiration**
 <!-- Concept art, diagram, resources to get an understanding of the enhancement-->